Conditional Expression Functions¶

 DROP TABLE blob_tb;

-Note: The length is 0 obtained using DBMS.GETLENGTH in a parallel mode.
+The length obtained by using DBMS.GETLENGTH is 0.